xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 > ensures that the effect of executing an operation at remote sites achieves the same effect as executing this operation at the local site at the time of its generation.

 Causality preservation and convergence are essential properties of any consistency model to ensure the correctness of the system during and after a collaboration session.

-What is a collaborating session in the context of a chat app?

-That's when both Alice and Bob are online and actively participating in the conversation.

 The causally dependent operations include optimistically adding the message with client-generated `tempId` to the replica, then when the server approves the mutation, replace the optimistic message with the real message with the server-assigned `id`, including a tombstone for what it was before when it was optimistically added (we will talk about this later in the implementation of the chat app CRDT).